 There have been cases where GPS monitoring was ordered for individuals under supervision, but without setting up appropriate exclusion zones or with only general restrictions.
 This can make the GPS monitoring less effective and unenforceable.
 As one PO explained, "Is this really necessary?
 Why are we putting him on GPS?
 There's no exclusion zone.
-You're just letting him walk around."
-(A11-1).
-This suggests that without specific exclusion zones, the GPS monitoring does not serve its intended purpose of restricting the individual's movements.
-Similarly, general restrictions can be difficult to effectively monitor and enforce using GPS.
+You're just letting him walk around" (A11-1).
+This suggests that without specific exclusion zones, GPS monitoring does not serve its intended purpose of restricting the individual's movements.
+Similarly, general restrictions can be difficult to monitor effectively and enforce using GPS.
 One PO commented on the challenges of using general restrictions like "Stay away from all schools… We wouldn't know unless we're regularly checking it...
-That would really restrict even their roots of travel if they're not willfully violating their condition by being near a school.
-It'd be tough to drive down just about any road without running into some sort of school."
-(B3-8).
+That would really restrict even their routes of travel if they're not willfully violating their condition by being near a school.
+It'd be tough to drive down just about any road without running into some sort of school" (B3-8).

-The officers clarified that for GPS monitoring to be most effective, it should be accompanied by specific exclusion zones tailored to the individual's under supervision case, rather than broad, general restrictions.
-The most enforceable approach is when there is a specific restriction prohibiting the individuals under supervision from coming close to the victim's location, as one PO commented, "Yeah.
-I think a lot of times with the GPS they'll say like, "Stay away from the victim.
+The officers clarified that for GPS monitoring to be most effective, it should be accompanied by specific exclusion zones tailored to the individual under supervision’s case, rather than broad, general restrictions.
+The most enforceable approach is when there is a specific restriction prohibiting the individual under supervision from coming close to the victim's location, as one PO commented, "Yeah.
+I think a lot of times with the GPS they'll say like, ‘Stay away from the victim.’
 Then there's like a certain area that we map out that says like, this is what you have to stay away from, and it gives you the buzz if you go into the exclusion zone.
 I think sometimes that's appropriate.
 If it's stay away from a certain location……" (A11-1).

 3. Remaining drug/alcohol-free